Student Spotlight: Patricia Rohan

 “Somewhere in between then and now, I earned bachelor and master’s degrees from Eastern Illinois University and always took at least one summer course at COD for the convenience and savings it afforded me,” she said.
 “I started a promising career in corporate and higher education but was faced with a long journey of health setbacks that forced my career to the back burner.”

-For the past 10 years, Rohan wanted to return to school to enter the health care field.
-Finally, everything came together in 2008, and she made an easy choice to return to COD.
+For 10 years, Rohan wanted to return to school to enter the health care field.
+Finally, everything came together and she made an easy choice to return to COD.

 “I looked at several programs and schools in the metro area and decided on COD for its convenient location, affordable tuition and excellent reputation for health care programs,” she said.
 “The DMIR program has been by far the most challenging of my college career but has been equally rewarding.
 I have been consistently impressed with the knowledge, expertise and career guidance from all of the instructors in the program.